sunildparihar/revolut-transfer-money/README.md

 mvn clean install -DskipTests
 ```
 ## command to start funds transfer engine
 A separate module called ft-engine has been written to start a standalone restful funds transfer web server on port 7777.
+From porject root diredtory execute below
 ```
 sh startFTengine.sh (Linux/MAC) or startFTengine.bat (Windows)
 ```